 Gluten-Free Scottish Oatcakes

-- Add all the ingredients listed into a medium bowl, using a fork until the mixture comes together as a soft dough.
+- Add all the ingredients listed into a medium bowl, use a fork to mix until everything comes together as a soft dough.
 Add more boiling water if it appears too dry and crumbly.

-7. Bake on the middle shelf for 25 minutes, or until they appear golden along the edges.
+- Bake on the middle shelf for 25 minutes, or until they appear golden around the edges.
 Make sure they are cooked thoroughly and slightly golden, otherwise the oatcakes will taste like under-cooked porridge.

 - Keeps for 1 to 2 weeks